RUMD: A general purpose molecular dynamics package optimized to utilize GPU hardware down to a few thousand particles: Electrostatics

 \section{Electrostatics}

 A general purpose MD code should include electrostatic (Coulomb) interactions and these should be sufficiently accurate and computationally efficient.
-While an Ewald-based method which can efficiently handle the long range part of the electrostatic interactions is planned, for our needs so far we have found it sufficient to use Coulomb forces with a long range shifted-force cut-off as documented in Ref. \onlinecite{Hansen/Schroder/Dyre:2012}.
-In that paper it was shown that a shifted-force cutoff of order five inter-particle spacings gives, similar to the Wolf\cite{Wolf/others:1999} method, results in good agreement with Ewald-based methods in bulk systems.
+The smooth particle mesh Ewald method\cite{Essman/others:1995, Harvey/DeFabritiis:2009, Ganesan/others:2011, Salomon-Ferrer/others:2013} which can efficiently handle the long range part of the electrostatic interactions is planned, but for our needs so far we have found it sufficient to use Coulomb forces with a large shifted-force cut-off as documented in Ref. \cite{Hansen/Schroder/Dyre:2012}.
+In that paper it was shown that a shifted-force cutoff of order five inter-particle spacings gives, similar to the Wolf\cite{Wolf/others:1999} method, results in excellent agreement with Ewald-based methods in bulk systems.

 To benchmark the performance of Coulomb interactions, we performed simulations of a model molten salt in RUMD and the CPU version of LAMMPS.
-Details of the system simulated are as follows: All particles have identical Lennard-Jones parameters $\epsilon$ and $\sigma$.
+All particles have identical Lennard-Jones parameters $\epsilon$ and $\sigma$.
 The charges are $\pm \sqrt{4\pi\epsilon_0\epsilon\sigma}$ (50\% each).
-The density was 0.3677 $\sigma^{-3}$ and the temperature 2 $\epsilon/k_B$.
+The density is 0.3677 $\sigma^{-3}$ and the temperature 2 $\epsilon/k_B$.
 The density is the same as was used by Hansen and McDonald in their study of a similar model salt\cite{Hansen/McDonald:1975}.
 In Ref.~\cite{Hansen/Schroder/Dyre:2012} it was shown that a cutoff of $6.0\sigma$, corresponding to $\sim 330$ neighbors per particle at this density, was sufficient to get satisfactory accuracy.
 The time step is 0.004 $\sqrt{m/\epsilon}\sigma$.

-The data in Table~\ref{Coulomb-comparison-table} compare RUMD and the CPU-version of LAMMPS with different methods of evaluating Coulomb interactions and different numbers of CPU-threads.
-The benchmarks are expressed as MATS (million atom timesteps per second) for ease of comparing different system sizes.
+The data in Table~\ref{Coulomb-comparison-table} compare RUMD and the CPU-version of LAMMPS with different methods of evaluating Coulomb interactions.
+The benchmarks are expressed as MATS (million atom time steps per second) for ease of comparing different system sizes.
 The smallest speed-up of RUMD over LAMMPS is here a factor of two.
-This smaller speed-up compared to the previous section is mostly due to the LAMMPS benchmarks being run on a faster CPU system, a Dell 630 server with 36 XEON cores.
-For comparison, at the time of writing the cost of the Dell 630 server is roughly 10.000\$, whereas the cost of the GTX 780 Ti card is less than 1000\$ (to this should be added the cost of a fairly standard PC, which can hold three GPU cards).
+This smaller speed-up compared to the previous section is primarily due to the LAMMPS benchmarks being run on a faster CPU system, a Dell 630 server with 36 XEON cores.
+For comparison, at the time of writing the cost of the Dell 630 server is roughly 10,000\$, whereas the cost of the GTX 780 Ti card is around 500\$ (to this should be added the cost of a fairly standard PC, which can hold three GPU cards).